Hiring a Roofing Contractor in Frankston & the Mornington Peninsula: 10 Expert Tips

 Living on the coast — whether you're in Frankston, Seaford, Mount Eliza, or further down the Mornington Peninsula — we enjoy a beautiful lifestyle.
 But we also know that our environment can be incredibly harsh on our homes.
 Between the salt air corrosion, the blistering Australian sun, and the sudden squalls that whip off Port Phillip Bay, your roof is the first line of defence protecting your family and your biggest asset.

 To ensure you receive the best quality service, you need to navigate a confusing marketplace.
-The construction industry is flooded with operators, ranging from highly skilled professionals to unlicensed "cowboys" looking for a quick cash job.
+The construction industry is flooded with operators, ranging from highly skilled professionals to unqualified "cowboys" looking for a quick cash job.
 This comprehensive guide is designed to help you pick the right roofing specialist for your needs.

 1. Understand the Scope: What Needs to Be Done?